 Flower essences are one of my go-to adjunctive therapies to help support individuals dealing with all sorts of stress-related emotional imbalances.
-In this article I introduce a selection of flower essence remedies specific for the most common symptoms of Post Traumatic Stress Disorder (PTSD).
+In this article, I introduce a selection of flower essence remedies specific for the most common symptoms of Post Traumatic Stress Disorder (PTSD).

 The far-reaching effects of PTSD can influence day-to-day living: with exhaustion, difficulty concentrating or difficulty with decision-making potentially making everyday tasks much more challenging.
-For some, emotions may become volatile, over-reacting to simple situations or panic attacks may lead to feelings of overwhelm or loss of control.
-These acute emotional hair-trigger responses can, for some set off physical stress reactions including nausea, sweating or racing heart.
+For some, emotions may become volatile; over-reacting to simple situations or panic attacks may lead to feelings of overwhelm or loss of control.
+These acute emotional hair-trigger responses can, for some, set off physical stress reactions, including nausea, sweating or racing heart.

 Dog Rose of The Wild Forces is the first port of call, flower essence-wise, for intense feelings of distress that come with PTSD.
-This flower essence helps to encourage feeling calm and centred during times of turmoil, and can help with the fear of losing control.
+This flower essence helps to encourage feeling calm and centred during times of turmoil and can help with the fear of losing control.

-Grey Spider Flower helps to release deep fears and terror and is particularly beneficial for easing trauma of nightmares associated with PTSD.
+Grey Spider Flower helps to release deep fears and terror and is particularly beneficial for easing the trauma of nightmares associated with PTSD.
 This flower essence helps to bring about faith, calmness and courage.

-Isopogon, when used as a flower essence remedy can help to retrieve old, forgotten knowledge.
+Isopogon, when used as a flower essence remedy, can help to retrieve old, forgotten knowledge.
 Often with PTSD, the individual can have some difficulty remembering important aspects of the traumatic event.
-Isopogon can help to learn what is needed, so that the person can move forward in life.
+Isopogon can help to learn what is needed so that the person can move forward in life.

 Invasive, cyclic, obsessive thoughts of the trauma are commonplace with PTSD.
-The flower essence Boronia can help to calm the nervous system and clear the mind of these invasive, repetitive thoughts.
+The flower essence Boronia can help calm the nervous system and clear the mind of these invasive, repetitive thoughts.

 Bush Gardenia can help to renew interest, communication and passion and is particularly suited for those who begin avoiding certain activities, feelings, thoughts or places that remind them of the trauma, which is common for some with PTSD.

 The above flower essence remedies are included in this article for education purposes only.
-As a practitioner I will use these kinds of flower essence remedies (based on the individuals specific requirements) in combination with dietary and lifestyle guidelines, herbal medicine, nutritional supplements and would recommend professional counselling or psychotherapy.
+As a practitioner, I will use these kinds of flower essence remedies (based on the individuals specific requirements) in combination with dietary and lifestyle guidelines, herbal medicine, nutritional supplements and would recommend professional counselling or psychotherapy.
 This information is not intended as a replacement for professional advice.